Welcome to the Giegengack History & Genealogy web site.

 «

-The site was last updated on the 11th of July 2010.
+The site was last updated on the 14th of January 2024.

-Updated the Geigengack Lineage
+Updated Hengelo Lineage

 .

-Copyright ©2003 - 2010 by Erik and Frank Gigengack.
+Copyright © 2003 - 2024 by Erik and Frank Gigengack.
 All rights reserved.

 The pages of this site may be freely linked to.